Before You Begin

 - The tenancy's Administrators group.

 - A group to which a policy grants the appropriate Container Engine for Kubernetes permissions.
-As you'll be creating and configuring a cluster and associated network resources during the tutorial, policies must also grant the group the following permissions:
+As you'll be creating and configuring a cluster and associated network resources during the tutorial, policies must also grant the group the appropriate permissions on those resources.
+For more details and examples, see the Policy Configuration for Cluster Creation and Deployment topic in the Container Engine for Kubernetes documentation.

 - Before you download the kubeconfig file later in the tutorial, you must have already done the following (if you haven't, or you're not sure, see the Downloading a kubeconfig File to Enable Cluster Access topic in the Container Engine for Kubernetes documentation):